Balla Kouyate and World Vision; 02/12/2012

 Balla Kouyaté is considered to be among the greatest balafon players in the world today.
 A virtuoso, he plays two instruments to get a chromatic scale, allowing him to play any genre of music in any key.
 His speed is astounding as he moves effortlessly between the two balafons, delivering his signature roulements and complex improvisations.

 Balla was raised in the Djeli (Griot) tradition in Mali.
-As the first Djelis of the Mandé Empire, The Kouyatés are an important familly in West Africa.
+As the first Djelis of the Mandé Empire, The Kouyatés are an important family in West Africa.
 Beginning his formal training at the age of six, Balla spent his teenage years playing in the fields at harvest time in neighboring villages.
 Farmer's would bring kola nuts to his family to make their reservation months in advance as he became somewhat of a celebrity.
 Sturdy farmers would place Balla on a rock above the tall grasses and work for hours to the popular and traditional songs Balla had mastered while his mother sang.

 In 1994, Balla became a member of the renowned Ensemble Nationale du Mali.
 During these years his brother Djankine Kouyaté became the most popular Djeli ceremony singer in Bamako and his sister Kaniba Oule became a pop star in West Africa, after returning from a brief stay in Paris.
 Spearheaded by their older brother Djelimory, the family put a band together, including brother Fantamady Kouyaté, who now tours with kora star, Toumani Diabaté's band.